Advanced Examples (Complete Strategies)

 if condition is not met (no trade)Ensure the ATR indicator is enabled in the Indicator’s List before running this script.

-This example shows how to detect lower highs using the HH function.
+This example shows how to detect lower highs using the HighestHigh function.

 Opens a buy trade when the highest high of the last 3 bars is lower than the highest high of the previous 3 bars, identifying a potential reversal point.